jasperzhong/NMT/README.md

 The goal of machine translation is to maximize p(**y**|**x**).
 Due to the infinite space of language, directly estimating this conditional probability is impossible.
 Thus neural networks, which are good at fitting complex functions, are introduced into machine translation.

 [Sutskever et. al 2014](http://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf) proposed a model consisting of encoder and decoder, named `seq2seq`.
-Onced proposed, it set off a tornado in NMT.
+Once proposed, it set off a tornado in NMT.
 A number of follow-up work began (e.g. [Cho et. al](https://arxiv.org/abs/1406.1078)).
 One of the most famous work is the `attention` mechanism ([Bahdanau et. al 2014](https://arxiv.org/abs/1409.0473)).

 In this repo, I implemented the seq2seq model with attention in PyTorch for en-zh translation.